doscabezaa/Be-a-God/README.md

-# Be a God.
-## Be a God es un videojuego de rol en 3D en el cual usted toma la posición como dios ante su creación.
+# Be a god.
+It is a 3D role-playing video game in which you take the position as god before your creation.